skasch/ff9-perfect-save/excalibur-2-perfect-game-guide.md

 >
 > * Who wins is really just a personal choice.
 The rewards make little difference; the 5,000 Gil is nice but not essential, and the Coral Ring is useful, but can be synthesized soon enough anyway.
 The Theater Ship Card is of course completely worthless.
 Likewise, the 3 minutes you save or lose in nothing permanent or game-changing either.
 So I would recommend deciding based on who you prefer to win or whether you care about the number of points they win with.
 > * As for the amount of points, you have little control over this since the points received are random.
 303 points is the maximum score, 100 points is the minimum for the letter to be written and delivered.
 > * It's difficult to get a specific value for anyone except Zidane.
 If you let Zidane win, then you can use the tables below to engineer the number of points he gets.
 You can get a very wide range of values and it's easy to get anything around 250; for higher values you'll need a bit of luck with Zaghnol.
-Just don't aim for the maximum - you would be more likely to win the lottery.
+Just don't aim for the maximum &ndash; you would be more likely to win the lottery.
 >
 > | Monster | Area | Location | Points |
 > |---------|------|----------|:------:|